 On this dayJul 26, 2016

-Some Republican officials immediately responded to Mrs. Obama's comments with derision on social media, including several who questioned the truth of her claim that enslaved people built the White House.
-A conservative blog remarked that Mrs. Obama’s statement showed “the disdain she has for America,” while commentator Michelle Malkin accused Mrs. Obama of “stretch[ing] the truth.”
+Some Republican officials immediately responded to Mrs. Obama's comments with derision on social media, in some cases even questioning the accuracy of the claim that enslaved people built the White House.
+One conservative blog remarked that Mrs. Obama’s statement showed “the disdain she has for America,” while commentator Michelle Malkin accused Mrs. Obama of “stretch[ing] the truth.”
 FOX News television host Bill O’Reilly admitted the statement was fact, but insisted, “slaves that worked [at the White House] were well-fed and had decent lodgings provided by the government.”
 Indeed, the White House Historical Association itself confirmed that, when construction on the White House began in 1792, enslaved black people were among the laborers made to dig the building’s foundation and chop stone for the walls.